swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 ### Restrictions

-There are two cases that present extra complexity: unsafe flags and conditions.

-The `unsafeFlags` setting has special semantic meaning and plays an important role in dependency resolution.
-Settings inheritance, even with its simplistic model, makes the existing implementation more complex and has nontrivial security implications.
-To avoid needing to rework this logic, `unsafeFlags` are considered an invalid default and are rejected during manifest validation.

-Another area of complexity is conditional inheritance.
 Default settings can have conditions, just like regular target settings.
+Supporting and resolving this correctly represents considerable additional complexity.
-However, the `inherited` placeholder setting it self does not accept conditions.
+For now, the `inherited` placeholder setting it self does not accept conditions.

 ## Source compatibility

-Because this is a purely additive change.
+This is a purely additive change and is fully compatible with existing manifest files.

-It is worth noting that there is now a semantic difference between a target omitting a settings array and an empty array.
+It is worth noting that there is now a semantic difference between a target omitting a settings array and an explicit empty array.
 However, because this difference only matters when defaults are present, it will not have any impact on existing package manifests.